ksink7/crypto_forecaster/README.md

     -L - Update prediction logs\

     ***All default to No, can change within the main function in prediction_builder***

+    example command line:
+    crypto_forecaster $ python prediction_builder.py D=Yes F=Yes M=Yes L=Yes
+        -This will rerun all sections of the program from database updating to building the logs

 ## Arguments to run prediction_grapher from command line: